 The Cambodian border is notorious for the number of scams and extra fees you will be asked to pay.
 Before our first time going into Cambodia, we were expecting a scene straight out of Blade Runner.
 But don’t worry, if you know what to keep your eyes open for, crossing the border into Cambodia is no big deal.

 It is well known that when crossing into Cambodia by land, the border guards will ask for $2–3 extra for things like “stamping fees” and “temperature check”.
 I think of these extras as small tips for getting you through the border efficiently.
 Some travellers are proud of their ability to avoid these fees by staunchly refusing to pay… but I say, don’t be a dick.
 (And by that I mean, don’t apply your cultural standards to a different culture.)

 It’s just a couple of dollars and all part of the Cambodian experience.

-The current fee for a Cambodian tourist visa is $30.
+The current cost for a Cambodian tourist visa at the border is $30.

 Border crossing “helpers”